 The development hereby permitted shall be carried out in complete accordance with the approved plans and drawings listed in this decision notice, other than where those details are altered pursuant to the conditions of this planning permission.
-Reason: For the avoidance of doubt and in the interests of proper planning used on all external faces of the development hereby permitted, including window frames and doors (notwithstanding any materials specified in the application form and/or the approved drawings), have been submitted to the Local Planning Authority for approval.
+Reason: For the avoidance of doubt and in the interests of proper planning including window frames and doors (notwithstanding any materials specified in the application form and/or the approved drawings), have been submitted to the Local Planning Authority for approval.
 No works which are the subject of this condition shall be carried out until the details are approved, and the development shall be carried out in full accordance with the approved details.